-Current rates for a Sportsman's Vehicle Permit are $50/year (check or money order only, made payable to "National Park Service").
+The current rate for a Sportsman's Vehicle Permit is $50/year (check or money order only, made payable to "National Park Service").

 You must possess a valid state drivers license and your properly-equipped four-wheel drive vehicle must have a current state registration.